unitaryfund/unitary.fund/src/content/blog/2023_mitiq_stim_workflow.md

 ![Mitiq and Stim logos](/images/mitiq_stim_logo.png)

-The idea for a tutorial with Stim was first inspired by a comment from a community member on the arXiv pre-print of Ref [3], suggesting the use of deeper circuits on the numerical example demonstrating a novel noise scaling technique proposed in the paper.
+The idea for a tutorial with Stim was first inspired by a comment from a community member on the arXiv pre-print of Ref.
+[3], suggesting the use of deeper circuits on the numerical example demonstrating a novel noise scaling technique proposed in the paper.
 The team agreed with the suggestion and quickly determined that a performant stabilizer simulator was necessary to run the deeper circuit simulations.
 Of the stabilizer simulators tested, Stim was the one that could execute all necessary simulations within the time constraints of the project.
 Furthermore, we were able to demonstrate ZNE effectively mitigating errors on the deeper logical RB circuits as well, strengthening the case for ZNE on logical circuits.
-Ultimately, the [`research code`](https://github.com/unitaryfund/research/tree/main/ds_zne) for simulating logical circuits on the Stim backend and applying ZNE with Mitiq was reused and streamlined into a tutorial in the gallery of [examples](https://mitiq.readthedocs.io/en/stable/examples/examples.html) in the Mitiq documentation.
+Ultimately, the [research code](https://github.com/unitaryfund/research/tree/main/ds_zne) for simulating logical circuits on the Stim backend and applying ZNE with Mitiq was reused and streamlined into a tutorial in the gallery of [examples](https://mitiq.readthedocs.io/en/stable/examples/examples.html) in the Mitiq documentation.
 In addition to the positive results, this project became an encouraging case study for open science and the use of constructive community feedback in refining scientific work and motivated a new connection between two powerful open quantum software tools, Mitiq and Stim.

  [^1]: Christophe Piveteau, David Sutter, Sergey Bravyi, Jay M. Gambetta, and Kristan Temme.
 Error mitigation for universal gates on encoded qubits.
 Phys.
 Rev. Lett., 127:200505, (2021).
 URL: https://link.aps.org/doi/10.1103/PhysRevLett.127.200505, doi:10.1103/PhysRevLett.127.200505.